How does Google’s process work?

 What happens if an individual disagrees with your decision?

-Are you letting webmasters know when content is removed?
+Are you letting webmasters know when content is delisted?

 Do webmasters have any way of challenging your decisions?

 Does this ruling also apply to other Google search services like Image Search?